 Because rats seem to dislike peppermint, you could try using a peppermint spray at the entry points to your home.
 You could even plant mint in your garden to help deter rats from setting up home in your yard.

-One of the drawbacks of using eucalyptus oil is that you have to spray every other day to keep the rats at bay.
+One of the drawbacks of using eucalyptus oil is that you have to spray every day to keep the rats at bay.
 On the positive side, even though rats do not like the smell of eucalyptus, the pleasant aroma will keep your home smelling fresh.